 If home schooled, the candidate must provide a letter from the person responsible for the home schooling [e.g., instructor, tutor, parent, guardian, etc.] stating the program has been completed, the individual is no longer required to be home schooled, and the individual has been cleared to take the HiSET® exam.
 The letter should include the candidate’s full name, date of birth, and ETS Identification Number.
 Letters from home schooled students must include a physical signature from the individual responsible for the home schooling.

-The cost to take the HiSET® test is $18 per test subject.
-A total of 5 test modules comprise the HiSET® exam, meaning the full HiSET® total cost is $90.
+A total of 5 test modules comprise the HiSET® exam, meaning the full HiSET® total cost is $93.75 for the computer-delivered tests & $115 for the paper-delivered tests.
 Testing fees must be paid online at https://hiset.ets.org/ with a debit or credit card when you schedule your test.

 Not all individuals can be fairly tested under standard conditions.
 If you have a documented learning, physical or emotional disability, you may qualify for accommodations for a HiSET ® test administration.
 If approved, accommodations are provided at no additional charge.